FundingCircle/jackdaw/README.md

 We welcome any thoughts or patches.
 You can reach us in [`#jackdaw`](https://clojurians.slack.com/messages/CEA3C7UG0/) (or [open an issue](https://github.com/fundingcircle/jackdaw/issues)).

+## Related projects

+If you want to get more insight about your topologies, you can use the [Topology Grapher](https://github.com/FundingCircle/topology-grapher) library to generate graphs.
+See [an example using jackdaw](https://github.com/FundingCircle/topology-grapher/blob/master/sample_project/src/jackdaw_topology.clj) to check how to integrate it with your topology.

 ## Releasing

 Anyone with the appropriate credentials can "cut a release" of jackdaw using the following steps.